sriram-257/MEDICAL_RAG_CHATBOT/README.md

 Symptoms
 ```

-Other supported medical intents can include categories such as:
+Other supported medical intents can include:

 ```text
 Symptoms